ILWU Local 10 vote unanimously to stop the fascists

 Council's Open Forum period.

-SF Police Commission Meeting Following Mario Woods Shooting
+SF Police Commission Meeting Following Mario Woods

-Gerald S., Stan W., and Steve J. of the Oscar Grant Committee went to
+Gerald S., Stan W., and Steve J. of the Oscar Grant Committee went to the

-Mario woods and gave this report:
+Woods and gave this report:

 At 5 pm Wednesday nite there was a rally on the front step of SF City

 Hall.
 About 500 attended this rally and tried to get in the SF Police